veracity/veracity-documentation/sections/dataworkbench/datacatalogue.md

 ## To upload a data set from a CSV file
-If you are an [admin](workspace.md), you can upload a data set from a CSV file.
+If you are an [admin](workspace.md), you can upload a data set from a CSV file if your workspace has Schema management subscription.

 To upload a data set from a CSV file:
 1. In the **Data catalogue** tab, go to the **Predefined data sets** or **Created data sets** tab, and select **Upload new data set**.